notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 ## Conclusion

-In Part III we will explore more of Rocket, setting up endpoints for creating, reading, updating, destroying our posts, adding a "lil style" via css, and associating tables / joining in Diesel.
+In Part III we will explore more of Rocket, setting up endpoints for creating, reading, updating, deleting our posts, adding a "lil style" via css, and associating tables / joining in Diesel.
 Special thanks to the Diesel core team & friends for helping review this post.